N-Krenn/ckanext-linkorgs/README.rst

 Requirements
 ------------

 Working CKAN Installation; only tested with version 2.8.4.
-Only changes that could influence the compatability are in API-Link generation and content/template rendering of the datasets/packages.
+Only changes that could influence the compatibility are in API-Link generation and content/template rendering of the datasets/packages.

 ------------